Start with a Quick Start template

 The individual settings

-After applying a preset, you can adjust each setting individually.
+After applying a Quick Start template, you can adjust each setting individually.
 Here’s what each one does and when you’d change it.What “market price” means

 Throughout Hoard, “market price” refers to TCGplayer’s Market Price field, which is their volume-weighted average of recent sales for a given card and condition.
 It’s not the lowest listing and it’s not a simple average.
 TCGplayer calculates it from actual completed transactions, weighted toward more recent and higher-volume sales.
 This is the number you see in the “MARKET” column on the Cards tab, and it’s the starting point for all of Hoard’s pricing calculations.Price Markup